The-Music-Makers/robotic-recorder-player/CAD Files/Fingering Module/README.md

 You will need the following parts (some may require printing) in order to build the Fingering module.

-1) Recorder base frame stand [STL](recorder_base_frame_stand.stl)
+1) Recorder base frame stand [STL](recorder_base_frame_stand.stl).
+This consists of two separate components which will need printing individually.

-2) A 350mm x 250mm x 20mm piece of wood (plywood is ideal) used to mount the fingering module components and act as a base frame.
+2) A 350mm x 250mm x 20mm piece of wood (plywood is ideal) used to mount the fingering module components and act as a base frame for the recorder robot.
 This will be placed in the recorder base frame stand.

 Most printers should be able to print the parts, with all parts being able to fit on a 150mmx140mm build plate.